peige07/Analytics-Portfolio/README.md

 **Projects are broken down into 3 separate folders based on the way the analysis was performed:**
 - Python Projects -  analysis using Python programming, visualizations created with Python, Excel & Tableau
 - SQL Projects -  analysis using SQL specifically Microsoft SQL Server Management Studio, visualizations created with Excel & Tableau
-- Other Projects - projects that dont neatly fit into another category ex: websites created with HTML, CSS & JS or Excel-only projects
+- Other Projects - projects that don't neatly fit into another category ex: websites created with HTML, CSS & JS or Excel-only projects

 **Main skills, tools & softwares:**
 - Python Libraries: NumPy, Pandas, Matplotlib, Seaborn, Folium & Pypyodbc